BamButz/msbuild-tailwindcss/README.md

 # Usage

-Simply set the build action of your stylesheet to TailwindCSS
+Simply set the build action of your stylesheet to TailwindCSS during build the extension will output a file with .min.css extension and the same name and location as its source file

 I set up a test file in the project so that you can understand the usage.

-# Known limitations
+# Contribution

-At the moment, the generated stylesheet is simply named "filename".css, so I recommend using the .scss file extension for the source file

-Sourcefile -> source.scss
-Generated file -> source.css

-If you have a better naming strategy, don't be afraid to open an issue. 🙂
+If you have any ideas to improve this extension, don't be afraid to open an issue. 🙂